Equinor Logo

 The company’s logo has undergone several transformations, reflecting its evolution and shifts in visual identity.
 Initially, the design focused on bold, heavy letterforms reminiscent of Frutiger Cyrillic, conveying a sense of tradition and solidity.
 Over time, the typography became lighter and more refined, incorporating qualities in typefaces like Solitas and Canossa.

 Early versions featured a classic combination of deep blue and yellow, emphasizing seriousness and stability.
-This was followed by a move toward a softer palette, introducing a sky-blue tone that was subtle and unobtrusive.
-Later, the company took a more decisive turn, adopting a striking contrast of black and vivid fuchsia to signal a bold, forward-thinking direction.
+This was followed by a move toward a softer palette, introducing a subtle, unobtrusive sky-blue tone.
+Later, the company took a more decisive turn, adopting a striking black-and-vivid-fuchsia contrast to signal a bold, forward-thinking direction.

 The most recent redesign introduced an intense red color, capturing the company’s current character: ambitious, confident, and ready for dynamic change.